 Source: Authors’ analysis of data from Compustat’s ExecuComp database, the Federal Reserve Economic Data (FRED) database from the Federal Reserve Bank of St. Louis, the Bureau of Labor Statistics’ Current Employment Statistics data series, and the Bureau of Economic Analysis NIPA tables.

-Finally, the table shows inflation-adjusted changes in the stock market, as measured by the Dow Jones Industrial Average and S&P 500 Index.
+Finally, the table shows inflation-adjusted changes in the stock market, as measured by the Dow Jones Industrial Average and the S&P 500 Index.

 CEO compensation (our realized measure) has, in general, risen and fallen along with the S&P 500 Index over the last five and a half decades.
 The period from 1965 to 1978 is an exception: Although the stock market fell by roughly half between 1965 and 1978, realized CEO compensation increased by 78.9%.